8e46a7f5b5 | ||

 Methods:

-1. color arg c=None Change the LED color to c.
-If c is None the LED is turned off (rendered in the background color).
+the LED is turned off (rendered in the background color).text

 Contents